Solving a Load‑Balancing Issue and Opening the Door to New Opportunities at the Same Time

 AppNexus customers also include search engine companies and specialists who aggregate web page impressions from mobile devices.
-These supply‑side partners (SSPs) also use the AppNexus RTB capabilities, but instead of AppNexus hosting the ad content, the SSP delivers ads from its own servers.
-This extra step adds time to the process.
-There are far fewer SSPs bidding for ad slots than individual advertisers, which means there are fewer connections, but HTTP sessions stay open much longer.
-This fact makes load balancing and capacity scaling much more challenging for SSP requests.
+These supply‑side partners (SSPs) also use the AppNexus RTB capabilities, but deliver ads from their own servers instead of having AppNexus host the ad content.
+The extra step of fetching an ad from the SSP adds time to the process.
+Although there are far fewer SSPs bidding for ad slots than individual advertisers, which means there are fewer connections, their HTTP sessions stay open much longer.
+That makes load balancing and capacity scaling of SSP requests much more challenging.

 AppNexus data centers are located around the world, and each data center houses clusters of RTB application servers.
 Incoming traffic is load balanced first across the data centers, based on network proximity to the client, and then load balanced across the servers in the cluster.

-AppNexus considered HAProxy and Apache reverse proxy but had concerns about their multithreading scaling abilities.
+AppNexus considered HAProxy and Apache HTTP Server for reverse proxying but had concerns about their multithreading scaling abilities.
 Auctions typically run on 12‑core Intel Xeon CPUs.
-Because AppNexus also offers cloud services from these same systems, taking advantage of the multithreading capability of these systems would make most efficient use of the available computing power.
-AppNexus already used NGINX open source for some of its content delivery needs.
-When the company discovered NGINX Plus, it found what it needed to load balance SSP requests.
+Because AppNexus also offers cloud services hosted on these same systems, taking advantage of their multithreading capability makes most efficient use of the available computing power.
+AppNexus already used open source NGINX for some content delivery.
+When the company discovered NGINX Plus, it found its solution for load balancing SSP requests.

 AppNexus automates configuration of its NGINX Plus solution using a configuration database and Puppet.
 Automation is critical to the company’s success, enabling it to efficiently scale out while keeping costs under control.

-One of the main reasons that AppNexus chose NGINX Plus was for its proactive health check features.
+One of the main reasons that AppNexus chose NGINX Plus was for its active application health checks.
 AppNexus performs rolling upgrades on its servers, meaning that at any given time, a group of servers might be out of service for maintenance.
 In the past, requests directed to unavailable servers had to be retried, which increased the risk of missing the ad placement window.
-NGINX Plus continually checks the health of upstream servers and does not send requests to servers that have failed.
+NGINX Plus continually checks the health of upstream servers and does not send requests to servers that are offline.
 When maintenance is complete and the team places the server back in service, the health check succeeds, and NGINX Plus gradually reintroduces the server into the load‑balanced cluster using a slow‑start feature.
 NGINX Plus health checks help ensure that customers don’t miss ad impression opportunities when servers are taken down for maintenance.

 With thousands of servers generating more than one million data points per minute, ad hoc reporting is impossible.
-Mamakos said that they could simply turn on request logging, but within minutes would be drowning in log files.
+Mamakos says request logging is impractical because within minutes he’s drowning in log files.
 Instead, the team relies on automated statistics from NGINX Plus, which are fed into AppNexus’ Graphite real‑time graphing system.
 From there, other solutions extract and analyze data.

-“The detailed statistics that NGINX Plus delivers help us monitor the software and characterize overall performance,” said Mamakos.
-“We gain visibility into how NGINX Plus see requests and activity.
+“The detailed statistics that NGINX Plus delivers help us monitor the software and characterize overall performance,” says Mamakos.
+“We gain visibility into how NGINX Plus sees requests and activity.
 By knowing how NGINX Plus sees things, we can accelerate troubleshooting, continuously tune performance, and better align our systems to handle whatever load‑balancing needs come along.”